fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

-Chapter 10
-Project: Develop a Neural
-Bag-of-Words Model for Sentiment
+# Project: Develop a Neural Bag-of-Words Model for Sentiment Analysis
-Analysis
 Movie reviews can be classified as either favorable or not.
 The evaluation of movie review text is a classification problem often called sentiment analysis.
 A popular technique for developing sentiment analysis models is to use a bag-of-words model that transforms documents into vectors